rahul13ramesh/MultiTask_ModelZoo/README.md

 We outperform existing multi-task learning algorithms and also achieve state of the art accuracies on popular continual learning benchmarks.
-We also exhibit forward and backward transfer and show in the figure below (right).
+We also simultaneously exhibit forward and backward transfer as show in the figure below (right).

 <p float="left">
   <img src="./assets/continual_table.png" height="250" hspace="10"/>